TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormProtection/Index.rst

 The three parameters :code:`$formName`, :code:`$action` and :code:`$formInstanceName`
 can be arbitrary strings, but they should make the form token as specific as possible.
-For different forms (e.g. the password change and editing a the configuration), those values should be different.
+For different forms (for example the password change and editing a the configuration), those values should be different.

 At the end of the form, you need to persist the tokens.